abinit/abinit/doc/tutorial/compilation.md

     Unfortunately, in this tutorial we cannot cover all possible cases.
     The aim is to teach you how to compile code from source but we cannot guarantee that these recipes will work out of the box on every possible machine.
-    Fortunately, the internet provides lots of resources and google is your best friend!
+    Fortunately, the internet provides lots of resources and remember that search engines are your best friend!
-    In several cases, one can find the solution to a problem by just copying the error message in the search bar.
+    In several cases, one can find the solution by just copying the error message in the search bar.

 <!--